Convicted Sex Offender Arrested in Arkansas, Charged Again With Possessing Child Porn

 Joshua Box, 35, of Fayetteville, was indicted last week by a federal grand jury for receiving and possessing child pornography.

-According to KTLA sister station KFSM in Fayetteville, Box is accused of receiving thousands of images and videos of child pornography on four occasions.
+According to KTLA sister station KFSM in Fort Smith, Arkansas, Box is accused of receiving thousands of images and videos of child pornography on four occasions.
 He allegedly owned a hard drive that contained pornographic images of children under the age of 12.

 Box moved to Fayetteville earlier this year.
 In a post on Facebook, the Washington County Sheriff's Office warned that Box was a Level 2 sex offender.
 At the time of the post on May 22, he was not wanted for any crimes.

-The Sheriff’s Office said in a post on Facebook that they will only notify the public of a sex offender’s release “when the release of such information will enhance public safety and protection.”
+The Sheriff's Office said in a post on Facebook that it would only notify the public of a sex offender's release "when the release of such information will enhance public safety and protection."

-Box was previously convicted of possession of child pornography back in August of 2015, court records show.
+Box was previously convicted of possession of child pornography in 2015, court records show.
 He is due in court to face the new charges in August.

-KTLA sister station WJW in Cleveland, Ohio, reached out to the Washington County Sheriff’s Office to find out how Box suffered his facial injuries.
-Nobody at the Sheriff’s Office or jail was able to provide the information.
+KTLA sister station WJW in Cleveland, Ohio, reached out to the Washington County Sheriff's Office to find out how Box suffered his facial injuries.
+No one at the Sheriff's Office or jail was able to provide the information.

 The Washington County Sheriff's Office posted the statement on Facebook about their decision to warn residents: